brannondorsey/apibuilder/notes.md

 - Document all functions with function comments
 - Make PHPDocumenter documentation (if I am feelin jivey)
 - figure out whats up with why `API::check_API_key()` auto returns true.
+- Check if Exclude parameter will screw things up if id is not used as an output column.

 ##Completed